Traditional Chinese Medicine (TCM): History & Current Applications

-In 1991, archaeologists uncovered a well-preserved, 5,000-year-old mummy in Central Europe that had acupoints tattooed on the body.
+In 1991, archaeologists uncovered a well-preserved, 5,000-year-old mummy in Central Europe2 that had acupoints tattooed on the body.
 Detailed x-rays revealed arthritis in the hips, knees, and lumbar spine of this prehistoric man.
 Scientists were amazed that his ailment corresponded with the tattooed acupoints, which combined to form a meaningful acupuncture treatment regimen for his conditions.

 And just this year, researchers discovered an anatomy atlas written in Han Dynasty China over 2,000 years ago—500 years before the Greeks created what has long been considered the first human anatomy map.
 This important finding has implications on the basis for acupuncture and the history of medicine as we know it.

 It's safe to say that the Chinese have been practicing the techniques that are now known collectively as TCM for a long, long time.

 With its rich history and wide reach, TCM has endured the test of time and become widely practiced outside of Asia in recent years.